 Our team will update the existing conditions model application for up to five (5) areas of concern to evaluate planning level conceptual stormwater improvement options.
 Areas of concern will be selected in conjunction with TRC following review of the existing conditions model developed in the above task.

 Current known areas of concern include:

-- East H Street, near the intersections with N 8th and N 9th street, through E Jackson Blvd - Duke Street and Butler Drive through Denim Drive - 9th Street through Porter Park, from the end of W L street upstream to US 421.
+- East H Street, near the intersection with N 8th street - Duke Street and Butler Drive, from the intersection of Butler Dr and Warren Rd to the intersection of Butler Dr and Don Ron Road - 9th Street through Porter Park, from the end of W L street upstream to 421.